 .
 Actually, I didn’t realize how much I enjoyed this film until hours later, when I found I couldn’t get it out of my mind.
 It may not be SHINDLER’S LIST or SAVING PRIVATE RYAN or even LINCOLN, but it is a hell of an effort that pays off bigtime if you enjoy taut, flawless suspense from one of the greatest living directors- and for my money, one of the great film directors in cinema history.

-> GO TO THE THEATERS to see this while it’s still playing.
+> HOPE YOU WENT TO THE THEATERS to see this while it was still playing.
 You gotta see that plane crash scene on a big screen!
 And the climax on the titular “bridge of spies”?
 Thrilling!

 * * *

 © Kevin Paul Keelan and lastcre8iveiconoclast, 2015.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Kevin Paul Keelan and lastcre8iveiconoclast with appropriate and specific direction to the original content.